-Did you know that raw cacao powder is not only delicious, but also packed with health benefits?
-It’s true!
-Just one tablespoon of raw cacao powder contains more antioxidants than blueberries and even green tea.
+Are you aware that raw cacao powder is not only tasty, but also full of health benefits?
+It’s a fact!
+Just one tablespoon of raw cacao powder has more antioxidants than blueberries and even green tea.

 As a chocolate lover, I’m always searching for ways to incorporate this superfood into my recipes.
 Today, I want to share with you an amazing hot chocolate recipe using raw cacao powder.
 But first, let’s talk about choosing the right type of raw cacao powder and how to measure it accurately.
 These details can make a big difference in the final taste and texture of your hot chocolate.